RikMerkens/OutlookToPaperless/README.md

 - **Container-internal scheduling:** For lightweight setups, you can wrap the script with a shell loop:
   Use the built-in `RUN_INTERVAL_SECONDS` variable (see above) so the entrypoint re-runs automatically without external schedulers.
 Host-level schedulers still offer clearer observability, but the env flag lets you keep everything self-contained when desired.

-## Extending toward OneDrive
-The orchestration script leaves a placeholder hook for forwarding uploaded files to OneDrive.
-Once ready, plug in an uploader that uses the same in-memory `AttachmentPayload` so metadata and dedupe entries stay consistent.